daukantas/mamba/README.md

 There's one Dispatcher, a few Actions, and a couple of Stores evolving and feeding data uni-directionally to React components.

-Because the data structures are backed using [immutable data structures](https://facebook.github.io/immutable-js/docs/#/), change-detection and component rendering are fast and efficient - at each "tick", whole sections of the Grid won't update.
+Because the models are backed by [immutable data structures](https://facebook.github.io/immutable-js/docs/#/), change-detection and component rendering are fast and efficient.

 ### Gameplay